The 20 Best Movement Disorders Doctors Near Me

 Offers Telehealth

-Christopher Goetz is a Neurologist in Chicago, Illinois.
+Christopher Goetz is a Neurologist practicing medicine in Chicago, Illinois.
 Dr. Goetz is rated as an Elite provider by MediFind in the treatment of Movement Disorders.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, Deep Brain Stimulation, and Cataract Removal.
+He is also highly rated in 35 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Deep Brain Stimulation, and Cataract Removal.

 Elite in Movement Disorders